lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 If the action is blocked, then any card played to perform the action is burned and the block is resolved with these two simultaneous consequences: the blocking minion is locked and enters combat with the acting minion (see [Combat](#combat)).
+If an effect ends the action before the block resolution, neither consequence occurs.
+The action is still resolved and blocked.
+The effects of the action do not take place when the action is blocked and its cost is not paid.
+The combat is part of the action resolution.
+Action modifiers and reactions that are played after the action resolution are played after the combat.

 ##### Action Continues as if Unblocked